kallaway/100-days-of-code/r1-log.md

 ### R1D6
 Deep-dive into ES6 challenges, it is really interesting.
 Sometimes I compare JS to Python which is very useful, this way I can have a better understanding on both.

+### R1D7
+Finished ES6 challenges of FCC.
+It was massive, even if I could solve everything, this was challenging here and there.
+I need to recap those ideas from another sources.
+I found You Don't Know JS book which seems extraordinary.
+I am currently looking for some project ideas in ML/DL for days when I don't want spend much time on FCC.
+Considering a web app for time series/RNN or image segmentation.